 If you are new to the Python programming, check out a complete cheat sheet of Python 3 syntax.

-This is all about the main difference between sort and sorted in Python list.
-If you have any query, write in the comment section.
+This is all about the main difference between sort and sorted in the Python list.
+If you have any queries, write in the comment section.